 Because the time stamp for a table-based datalogger is all one string, and therefore read by Split as one element, the syntax is somewhat different.
 All elements in the time stamp are specified by a 1 (if the time stamp is the first item in each row of data).
-As noted above in the array-based example, the Start condition is entered for both input files, but the copy condition is entered only for the 1 minute data file.

 The 1s in the string identify the position of the time stamp in the line of data.
 Each colon represents a portion of the time stamp.
 The format is 1[year]:1[day]:1[hour/minute]:1[seconds].
 The colons in the time stamp must be present or the function will not work correctly.

-NOTE Time synchronization can only be done for data from a single year.
+Time synchronization can only be done for data from a single year.
 It will not work over a year boundary.